Transaction Fee Mechanism Design: Miners, Users, and Incentive Compatibility

 \begin{remark}[First-Price Auctions Revisited] The first-price auction in Example~\ref{ex:fpa} is stated for the case of $\mu=0$.
 More generally, the miner should be expected to maximize its revenue minus its costs and the ``$b_t \cdot s_t$'' term in~\eqref{eq:fpa_obj} should be replaced by $(b_t-\mu) \cdot s_t$:

 \end{remark}

 In addition to choosing an allocation (Remark~\ref{rem:minerscontrol}), we assume that miners can costlessly add any number of fake transactions to the mempool (with arbitrary sizes and bids).
-We call a miner {\em myopic} if its utility function is its net revenue from the current block (given the transactions and bids submitted by the users).\footnote{Miners also receive revenue from a fixed ``block reward'' consisting of newly minted coins in the native currency (e.g., currently~6.25 BTC in Bitcoin and 2~ETH in Ethereum).
-This reward is independent of the miner's actions and is therefore irrelevant for our analysis.} \begin{definition}[Myopic Miner Utility Function] For a TFM $\tfm$, on-chain history~$\history$, mempool~$M$, fake transactions~$F$, and choice~$B_k \subseteq M \cup F$ of included transactions (real and fake), the utility of a {\em myopic miner} is
+We call a miner {\em myopic} if its utility function is its net revenue from the current block (given the transactions and bids submitted by the users).\footnote{Miners may also receive transaction-independent rewards from a blockchain protocol for producing a block, such as the ``block reward'' in Bitcoin.
+Such rewards are independent of the miner's actions and therefore irrelevant for our game-theoretic analysis.} \begin{definition}[Myopic Miner Utility Function] For a TFM $\tfm$, on-chain history~$\history$, mempool~$M$, fake transactions~$F$, and choice~$B_k \subseteq M \cup F$ of included transactions (real and fake), the utility of a {\em myopic miner} is

 \end{definition} The first term sums over only the real included transactions, as for fake transactions the payment goes from the miner to itself.
 The second term sums over only the fake transactions, as for real transactions the burn is paid by their creators (not the miner).
 In~\eqref{eq:mmutil}, we highlight the dependence of the utility function on the two arguments that are under a miner's direct control, the choices of the fake transactions~$F$ and included (real and fake) transactions~$B_k$.\footnote{We can assume that $F \subseteq B_k$, as there's no point to creating and then excluding a fake transaction.}